scmishra-cse/My-ToDo-Application/README.md

 # Getting Started with Create React App

+#This application is made up for writing daily Todo_list in order to remember things.

+### node.js

+In order to run this application in your system there must be node js installed in your system.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install react-router-dom`

+Runs this command in the development mode for installing react-router-dom before running this application.\

 ### `npm start`